franitaa/Voice-Processing/README.md

 ## Phoneme Segmentation

-The `cut_phonemes` function is used to segment phonemes from the signal.
+The `recorte_while` function is used to segment phonemes from the signal.
 The segmentation process follows these steps:

 1. Determine the maximum noise level from the silent portion.
 2. Define a threshold as three times the maximum noise.